Hyperfoil/hyperfoil.github.io/docs/basics/basic_benchmark.md

 ```

 * URL is the HTTP protocol and hostname of the Application Under Test (e.g. http://myapp.com)
-* Shared connections are physical HTTP (1.x or2) connection.
+* Shared connections are total number of physical HTTP connections.

 Example: